sindresorhus/plur/readme.md

 Type: `number`

-Count to determine whether to use singular or plural.
+The count to determine whether to use singular or plural.